Skip to content

 The contact footprint is also small:

-Chat / client areapippahtohg6qgioqu3ixrsueefuw7thythmmeanyrgwn3eixcuu6jvqd[.]onion
+Chat / client area pippahtohg6qgioqu3ixrsueefuw7thythmmeanyrgwn3eixcuu6jvqd[.]onion

-Ransom-note path token/WAJCTZ6FOJF75KB5XVRYBFERX6
+Ransom-note path token /WAJCTZ6FOJF75KB5XVRYBFERX6

 The note says files were stolen and encrypted, asks for Bitcoin after negotiation, offers to decrypt three files as proof, and threatens publication plus sharing with competitors.
 It reads like standard double-extortion copy, but the contact anchors are useful for correlation.